steveeidemiller/SE_BME680/README.md

 IAQ in this library is reported as a percentage from 0-100%, representing "bad" to "good" air quality.
 BSEC also offers VOC and CO2 calculations.
 However, those calculations are derived from the same MOX resistance value and are therefore strongly correlated to the overall IAQ itself.
 When plotted on the same graph, all three calculations end up looking identical differing only in scale and units.
 This library does not attempt to replicate those additional calculations for that reason and simply focuses on the main IAQ.

+IAQ logic depends on tracking the range of gas resistance values to determine where current readings fit within a measured range over time.
+However, the measured gas resistance of the BME680 is heavily dependent on the polling interval.
+More frequent polling results in higher measured resistance values.
+Therefore, it is important to ensure consistent polling intervals to keep the measured gas resistance values stable and consistent.
+If the polling interval changes by too much, then the measured gas resistance will fluctuate and will likely impact the IAQ calculation.
+A sudden increase in timings between `performReading()` requests will cause a sudden drop in calculated IAQ.

 ## Credits
 The IAQ formula and algorithm in this library is a direct port of the Python code found at:<br/>
 https://github.com/thstielow/raspi-bme680-iaq<br/>